 - Format: Teams qualify to represent their regions in this championship, often based on performance in regional leagues or selection events.

 - Structure: The competition is played over a weekend, with multiple rounds of matches between teams from different regions.
-Points are earned through wins, and the region with the highest overall score is crowned the champion.
+Points are awarded for wins, and the region with the highest overall score is declared the champion.

-- Prestige: This is considered the pinnacle of inter-regional pétanque in England and is highly regarded by players.
+- Prestige: Considered the pinnacle of inter-regional pétanque in England, it is highly regarded by players.

 Challenge Cup